wh0/snail-cli/README.md

+# Snail

-snail-cli is a tool for Glitch.
+Snail is a CLI for Glitch.

-See the posting on the Glitch Support forum for more info.
+See our [website](https://snail-cli.glitch.me) for instructions and stuff.